 Knowledge of Location

-It is essential that your Miami wedding photographer has extensive knowledge of the location for your wedding.
-Miami can be extremely unpredictable so it’s important that your photographer has a plan B, C, and D for photos.
+Your Miami wedding photographer must have extensive knowledge of the location for your wedding.
+Miami can be extremely unpredictable so your photographer must have a plan B, C, and D for photos.
 There’s also the perk of getting access to the obscure places no other photographers know about.
 I’ve got a secret park that I always take couples for engagement sessions.
 Even people from Miami are shocked by how beautiful and open it is.
 It may be hidden in plain sight, but it’s a spot that only a local Miami wedding photographer would know about.
 No amount of research on Pinterest can beat a photographer who was raised in Miami and knows all the hidden gems.

 Ability to Improvise